-The following summarized unaudited pro forma statement of operations information for the years ended December 31, 2022 December 31, 2023 and December 31, 2021 December 31, 2022 assumes that each of the Reliance, CM Resources, Veritas, Incline, Laredo, Alpha, 2023 Bolt-on Acquisitions and Delaware 2022 Bolt-on Acquisitions occurred as of January 1, 2021 January 1, 2022.
+The following summarized unaudited pro forma statement statements of operations information for the years ended December 31, 2024 and December 31, 2023 and December 31, 2022 provides summarized information for the acquisitions accounted for as business combinations.
+The information provided assumes that each of the 2023 Bolt-on Acquisitions and 2022 Bolt-on Acquisitions acquisitions accounted for as business combinations occurred as of January 1, 2022 January 1, 2023.
 The Company prepared the following summarized unaudited pro forma financial results for comparative purposes only.
-The summarized unaudited pro forma information may not be indicative of the results that would have occurred had the Company completed the acquisitions as of January 1, 2021 January 1, 2022, or that would be attained in the future.
+The summarized unaudited pro forma information may not be indicative of the results that would have occurred had the Company completed the acquisitions as of January 1, 2022 January 1, 2023, or that would be attained in the future.